 What Happens if the Defendant Skips Bail?

-If the defendant fails to appear for his hearing, the court will typically forfeit the bond and you will owe the forfeited bond amount.
-If you cannot pay the bond amount, your collateral may be sold to cover our loss.
+When the defendant purposely fails to appear for his hearing (skips bail), the court will typically forfeit the bond and you will owe the forfeited bond amount.
+If the bond was paid in cash, the court will forfeit the cash.
+If property was used for collateral, you will need to pay for the forfeited bond.
+When you cannot pay for the forfeited bond, your collateral may be sold to cover our loss.
 If the sale of your collateral does not cover the forfeited bond amount, you will owe us the balance.
-If the collateral is sold for more than the balance owed, you will receive the excess back.
+Under those circumstances when the collateral gets sold for more than the balance owed, you will receive the excess back.